-- Construct a settling pond using the following procedure.
-See Figure 6-7. - Excavate the designated area to a minimum depth of 1.2 metre (4 ft) with the average length at least twice the average width - Construct the inner sides of the pond at a slope of 4:1 - Line the outlet of the settling pond with rip-rap to prevent scouring and re-introduction of suspended sediment into the runoff.
+Road Surface - Construct the inner sides of the pond at a slope of 4:1 - Line the outlet of the settling pond with rip-rap to prevent scouring and reintroduction of suspended sediment into the runoff.
 The area below the outlet should be stable and well-vegetated. - Maintain the area to ensure that the elevation of the sediment in the pond is 30 centimetres (12 in) below the lip of the outlet.
 When sediment accumulates to the lip of the outlet, remove sediment from the pond and dispose to an area where it cannot be washed into a watercourse/wetland by floodwaters or surface runoff